-Welcome to my first MiCro post.
-Micro posts will be shorter posts showcasing a single idea or result (something I've been working on or reading/thinking about that seems worth sharing).
-This time I show some visual results from training a neural network (built to mimic the controlled hallucination understanding of the brain) to predict the next image in a very simple (but noisy) video.
+In this post I show some visual results from training a neural network (built to mimic the controlled hallucination understanding of the brain) to predict the next image in a very simple (but noisy) video.

 Experience is a Controlled Hallucination

 Anil Seth says that your experience of the world is like a controlled hallucination (see his TED talk for more on this).
 It's like a hallucination because it is generated by the brain (as an attempt to predict its inputs).
-It's controlled because it is strongly constrained by the actual inputs you are predicting (which is less the case in an uncontrolled hallucination).
+It's controlled because it is strongly constrained by the actual inputs you are predicting (which is less the case in a normal, uncontrolled hallucination).

 A Controlled Hallucination Network